PRANETALLU/MathLibrary/README.md

   - [X] Measuring: The state of qubit is used as a measuring tool when perfoming quantum operations.
 This manipulation of information is used to inteact with the simulation of quantum systems.

 # Important Directories
 - cd /MathLibrary/src/applications: This explores more on the techniques, concepts, and operations pertaining to electrostatics, mechanics, and quantum.
+- cd /MathLibrary/src/core: This dives into into multivariable calculus, linear transformations, vector operations, differential equations, and matrix operations.
+- cd /MathLibrary/src/tests: These compose of unit test cases that validate whether functionalities are working up to their full potential or capabilities.